ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/project2.md

 <br><br>
 **Goal:**
 <br>
-Conduct a priori segmentation using the variables gender and age in order to profile the attribute preferences based on these variables.
-Then test whether these a priori segmentation variables affect the part-utilities.
+Conduct a priori segmentation using the variables of gender and age to profile the attribute preferences based on these variables.
+Then test whether these variables affect the part-utilities.
 <br>
-Identify the ideal product for the a priori segments and profile the segment-level attribute preferences if the differences are meaningful.
+Identify the ideal product for the priori segments and profile the segment-level attribute preferences if the differences are meaningful.
 <br><br>
 Result Visualization:
 <br><br>